brettvac/brettvac.github.io/signupchimp.md

+---
+layout:default
+description: Display a MailChimp signup form on your website which submits with AJAX
+---

 # Sign Up Chimp
 ![Sign Up Chimp Logo](Sign-Up-Chimp.jpg)
 A Joomla! module for displaying a MailChimp signup form on your website which submits with AJAX.